dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcecameraview.md

 **Parameters**

-`overlayVisibile`: If true, the camera view will draw and display overlay according to the position and colour settings.
+`overlayVisibile`: If true, the camera view will draw and display overlays according to the position and colour settings.
 Otherwise, the overlay will be hidden.

 **Code Snippet**